Protesters just hit Trudeau with gravel. Here are 5 other objects that have been thrown at politicians.

 Incidents of lèse-majesté by pastry are common in the country.
 In 2006, French socialist politician Ségolène Royal was hit with a strawberry and cream pie as she exited a train station in France’s southwest.
 The 22-year-old student who did it later told a judge it was a “symbolic and humorous act.”

-French President Emmanuel Macron was recently the victim of a less savory form of protest when a man slapped him in the face as he shook hands in a crowd at a public event.
+French President Emmanuel Macron was recently the victim of a less savory form of protest when a man slapped him in the face as he began shaking hands with people standing behind a barrier at a public event.

 Read more: